 I suppose to some degree I was questioning the nature of definition; how much we impose definition on the world, whether it was just language that formed our world.
 I discovered in time that this was one of the well worn paths of philosophy … I was so delighted when I came across Plato addressing the same question, speaking to me from over two thousand years ago, as though he was in the room beside me; I felt I was among Socrates and his various protagonists.
 Plato’s theory of forms suggests that our physical world is an imperfect echo, that there is a perfect version of everything beyond our senses, and our ability to understand is an instinctive memory.
 He points to the experience of suddenly understanding something, that it is perhaps a moment of recognition of something we already knew.
 He likens us to prisoners, chained in a line within a cave; that the reality we perceive is no more than shadows on the wall before us, of the perfect and ‘real’ world outside, beyond the cave.
 The shadows we see on our wall may be more varied and interesting than the view available to the ancient Greeks, hell we have them in 3D, with animated sub-titles, but I find our relationship with the things we see every bit as mysterious as did Plato.
 But it’s up to each generation to solve the riddle of existence; we are like a baby clutching at the air, trying to grasp what it sees.
 But however sophisticated our hands become, however refined our methods of observation and detection, the essence of the things we observe becomes ever more elusive.

 The ‘lumpiness’ of our universe is something that still exercises cosmologists.
-We continue to re-classify the various forms of life on our planet, inventing new disciplines such as cladistics to purify our systems of naming, to establish relationships with minimal presumption (the presumption of progress is one that I have to be particularly aware of in the pursuit of this argument, and am indebted to the great paleantologist Stephen J Gould for his forensic analyses and caveats)
+We continue to re-classify the various forms of life on our planet, inventing new disciplines such as cladistics to purify our systems of naming, to establish relationships with minimal presumption (the presumption of progress is one that I have to be particularly aware of in the pursuit of this argument, and am grateful to the great paleantologist Stephen J Gould for his forensic analyses and caveats)

 But how blessed we are to have so many things to marvel at, so varied, so different!
 Our understanding is continually enriched, not just by newly discovered things like beetles, galaxies and particles, but by new relationships between parts .. to see a flock of starlings as a unit, and accord the flock a unity independent of the individual birds; to find a psychological trigger common to man and rat; to re-define the photon as both particle and wave.
 As we identify them, so they become new things (id-entify … ‘that-ify’, from the latin)

 If we are to be completely democratic about things, and accord them all aspiration, then we have to divest ourselves of our own prejudices.
 Perhaps we can level the field a bit by downgrading those we are most familiar with, and by reinforcing the apparently ephemeral.
 Let’s take an apple, for example.
 A nice and definite thing, curvy, firm and colourful, beloved of artists for its very definiteness.
 But if we look at is a botanist might, we see it as a fruit, part of the reproductive cycle of the apple tree.
 And it can only be understood, aspirationally as well as botanically, within the context of that cycle.
 Our firm and substantial apple then becomes no more than a snapshot of one stage of a process.
-The thing becomes merely part of an action.
+The thing becomes merely part of an action; it becomes an event.